Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 ```

 - `ShowHide`:
-  - if supplied value is `True`, the block is generated as if it was `Show` statement
+  - if supplied value is `True`, the block is generated as if it was a `Show` statement
-  - if supplied value is `False`, the block is generated as if it was `Hide` statement
+  - if supplied value is `False`, the block is generated as if it was a `Hide` statement
 - `ShowDiscard`:
-  - if supplied value is `True`, the block is generated as if it was `Show`
+  - if supplied value is `True`, the block is generated as if it was a `Show` statement
   - if supplied value is `False`, the block is not generated, as if there was no statement

 With this feature, you can have configuration variables that can be easily edited between `True` and `False` which will correctly handle each case.